yashsalvi/SmartStopApp-Backend/README.md

 ## Contribution

 SmartStop iOS app is an Internship Project built-on Cross-platform.
-In this project, I've worked as Complete Backend developer .
+In this project, I have worked as Backend developer .

 ## Description
 1. When a driver is pulled over, the driver presses a button on their phone saying that “I’m